‘Playboy’ Reporter Brian Karem’s Brutal Takedown Of Sarah Huckabee Sanders Over Immigration Goes Viral

 — Millennial Politics (@MillenPolitics) June 14, 2018

-Though he was not alone in pushing back against Sarah Huckabee Sanders’ pushing untrue statements about the origin of Trump’s policy separating parents from their children, it was Brian Karem’s brutal questioning that got most of the attention.
+Though he was not alone in pushing back against Sarah Huckabee Sanders’ untrue statements about the origin of Trump’s policy separating parents from their children, it was Brian Karem’s brutal questioning that got most of the attention.
 This is not the first time that Karem has taken aim at Sarah Huckabee Sanders personally.
 The previous night, after Sanders denied a report that she was leaving the White House, Karem took issue with her rationale that the reports disturbed a night out with her family.

 SHS seems upset.
 Her evening with her children disturbed.
 So @PressSec do you have any empathy for those less fortunate whose children are ripped from them and then are caged? https://t.co/kpFVA1oiyQ